AJohnstone2007/referenceLanguageCorpora/README.md

 3 ...... **scripts** (contains partial ART and GTB scripts that are concatenated with grammars)

-4 ........ brnglr.gtb (script stub for runnig BRNGLR under GTB)
+4 ........ brnglr.gtb (script stub for running BRNGLR under GTB)

 4 ........ (more script stubs...)